-We have demonstrated that astrocytes and Müller cells, the two macroglial cells of the retina, generate both spontaneous and neuron-evoked calcium signals.
+We demonstrated that astrocytes and Müller cells, the two macroglial cells of the retina, generate both spontaneous and neuron-evoked calcium signals.
 These calcium signals, in turn, lead to the release of transmitters from glial cells, resulting in the modulation of neuronal excitability.
 We are currently studying how these glial signals affect information processing in the retina.
-We are also studying how pathology affects glial calcium signaling.
+We also study how pathology affects glial calcium signaling.

 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)